 Whenever our cats get into a sticky situation we want to deal with it as quickly and effectively as we can.
 Though, that being said there are some methods or products that are considered toxic or harmful to cats.
 So, that being the case yo

 Similar to a post I wrote before about whether you can use dog shampoo on cats, let’s cover the non-pet specific soaps you can use on your kitty!

-Although you will be trying to find products that have the most basic ingredients/shortest ingredient list, it is also very important to understand that some basic ingredients are still lethal or problematic for your pets.
+Although you will be trying to find products that have the most basic ingredients/shortest ingredient list, it is also very important to understand that some natural ingredients are still lethal or problematic for your pets.
 For example, I use vinegar to clean a lot of my fish stuff.
 I also use vinegar to clean household objects that Beau chews on or has the potential to lick, but vinegar is much too acidic to clean your cat with.

 That being said, some shampoos/soaps, specifically some of the ones made for dogs are actually toxic to cats because of ingredients like peppermint, lavender, tea tree, jojoba, and glycerin.

 Remember, like humans, cats will absorb these products through their skin, and even after being rinsed they may still have some of the products on their coat.
 If left on your cat’s skin or fur, cats may lick some of the product and may become ill.
 You want to be very, very safe when using non-pet specific products!

 Human Shampoos (Specifically Baby Shampoo)

 The first question people usually ask is, can I use human shampoo on my little ones?
 Actually, sometimes yes!
 You’re looking for human shampoos that are made for babies though.